 D-shaped sinks are deeper in the front-to-back measurement (typically 21 inches) than in the side-to-side measurement of a rectangular sink (typically 18 inches).
 If you mount a d-shaped sink in a standard base cabinet, its depth means that you have to mount the faucet on the left or right side.
 But if you mount a d-shaped sink in a diagonal corner sink base cabinet, you'll be able to center the faucet at the top of the sink.

 Butterfly double sinks add an aesthetic touch to a corner base kitchen cabinet.
 Instead of the side-to-side adjacent configuration of standard sinks, butterfly sinks are angled outward from a central faucet mount.

-A corner kitchen sink cabinet from Home Depot that is ready-to-assemble model, such as the Hampton Bay brand, allows you to choose the hardware you want (hardware is not included) while it also eliminates the cost of a custom-made corner cabinet.
+A corner kitchen sink cabinet from Home Depot that is ready-to-assemble model allows you to choose the hardware you want (hardware is not included) while it also eliminates the cost of a custom-made corner cabinet.
 You'll still have to assemble the pieces of the cabinet, which is a fairly simple and straightforward task, even if you're not a woodworker.

 cIf the area for your diagonal corner sink base cabinet won't accommodate a ready-to-assemble product, a skilled cabinet maker or woodworker can install a custom design for you.
 Before contracting someone for this project, you may want to contact professional organizations.
 Visit the Cabinet Makers Association or the Woodworkers Guild of America for referrals and other information.